-Ayala Land Inc: A Play On The Philippines' Property Market
+Ayala Land Inc.: A Play On The Philippines' Property Market

 Source: Ayala Land SEC 17-A for FY 2016 (Annual Filing)

-As seen above, a large percentage (62%) of their current land bank are in areas near Metro Manila, such as Bulacan, Cavite, and Laguna.
+As seen above, a large percentage (62%) of its current land bank are in areas near Metro Manila, such as Bulacan, Cavite, and Laguna.
 In the picture below, the multi-colored areas are the cities that make-up the Metro Manila region while the brown-colored areas are provinces adjacent to the capital.

-Economic growth in these areas are expected to increase as issues on decentralization become increasingly important and are addressed by the government and as investments pour in on these areas, particularly Business Process Outsourcing (NYSE:BPO) companies which are slowly transitioning to these areas (link).
+Economic growth in these areas is expected to increase as issues on decentralization become increasingly important and are addressed by the government and as investments pour in on these areas, particularly Business Process Outsourcing (NYSE:BPO) companies which are slowly transitioning to these areas.

 The decentralization from Manila has been a long-standing issue in the country, especially as the capital has been seeing high economic growth (compared to other provinces), horrendous traffic, higher pollution levels, higher population density, surging crime rates, and deterioration in public service.

-This issue is expected to be tackled in the coming years, as the Philippine President Rodrigo Duterte pushed decentralization as his key platform, together with his plans to transition the country into federalism (link).
+This issue is expected to be tackled in the coming years, as the Philippine President Rodrigo Duterte pushed decentralization as his key platform, together with his plans to transition the country into federalism.

-At the same time, there are also other on-going efforts to decongest Manila such as the construction of key infrastructure projects thru Public-Private Partnerships (PPP).
+At the same time, there are also other ongoing efforts to decongest Manila such as the construction of key infrastructure projects thru Public-Private Partnerships (PPP).
 Relevant projects are:

 - LRT Line 6 Project: 19 km rail line connecting the existing LRT Line 1 in Manila to Dasmarinas City in Cavite.
 This is expected to provide a cost-effective and efficient mode of transport for people travelling within Cavite and to/from Metro Manila.
-STATUS: Ongoing pre-construction activities (link)
+STATUS: Ongoing pre-construction activities.

 - MRT Line 7 Project: 9.4 km rail line connecting the existing MRT Line 3 in North Avenue in Quezon City to San Jose Del Monte in Bulacan.
 This is expected to provide a cost-effective and efficient mode of transport for people travelling within Bulacan and to/from Metro Manila.
-STATUS: On-going civil works; 9.47% completed. (link)
+STATUS: Ongoing civil works; 9.47% completed.

-- LRT Line 1 Cavite Extension: The current LRT Line 1 will be extended starting from its existing Baclaran Station (Manila) to the future Niyog Station in Bacoor, Cavite which is approximately 11.7 km.
-STATUS: Ceremonial Groundbreaking for the Common Station held on September 29, 2017; Ongoing pre-construction activities. (link)
+- LRT Line 1 Cavite Extension: The current LRT Line 1 will be extended starting from its existing Baclaran Station (Manila) to the future Niyog Station in Bacoor, Cavite, which is approximately 11.7 km.
+STATUS: Ceremonial Groundbreaking for the Common Station held on September 29, 2017; Ongoing pre-construction activities.

 - Cavite-Laguna Expressway: The provinces of Cavite and Laguna are growing industrial and commercial centers in the Southern Tagalog Region.
-This, however, is causing traffic congestion in major road networks in the area particularly the Governor’s Drive, Aguinaldo Highway, and Sta.
+This, however, is causing traffic congestion in major road networks in the area, particularly the Governor’s Drive, Aguinaldo Highway, and Sta.
 Rosa-Tagaytay Road.
 The proposed expressway project aims to provide faster, safer, more comfortable and reliable route between Bacoor and Kawit, Cavite areas, and the Laguna and South Luzon Expressway (SLEX) areas; thus enhancing trade and socio-economic activities around them.
-STATUS: Ongoing ROW acquisition-related activities (link)
+STATUS: Ongoing ROW acquisition-related activities.

-Overall, Ayala Land will benefit from these on-going trends in decentralization and rising economic growth in the provinces, considering their large land bank in these key areas.
-Currently, one of the more well-known on-going development of Ayala Land is an estate in Laguna called NUVALI, a 2,290-hectare mixed-use development that straddles the cities of Sta.
+Overall, Ayala Land will benefit from these ongoing trends in decentralization and rising economic growth in the provinces, considering its large land bank in these key areas.
+Currently, one of the more well-known ongoing developments of Ayala Land is an estate in Laguna called NUVALI, a 2,290-hectare mixed-use development that straddles the cities of Sta.
 Rosa, Cabuyao and Calamba in Laguna.
 This integrated self-supporting eco-city is home to a vast gathering of residential communities, business spaces, prestigious schools, shopping centers, and the 150-room Seda Hotel.
 The community is less than an hour’s drive from the city.

 Share Valuation and Performance

-Shares of Ayala Land in the Philippine stock market have rallied by +35.47% year-to-date, outpacing the broad index's rise of +24.07% and its closest competitor, SM Prime Holdings, which had +29.81%.
+Shares of Ayala Land in the Philippine stock market have rallied by +35.47% year to date, outpacing the broad index's rise of +24.07% and its closest competitor, SM Prime Holdings, which had +29.81%.

 Despite this considerable rise, I still expect further upside on Ayala Land shares for the next 1-2 years, considering I have an estimated fair value of Php 50.84 ($0.99), a 17.3% upside from current price of Php 43.35.
 This was derived using a Net Asset Value approach of their properties and business segments.